Selling at Auction

 Collection and Delivery

 Transport of goods can be arranged with reputable local carriers and we also offer free storage of goods pending auction.
-Transport is calculated on a time/cost basis and is usually deducted from the final proceeds of the sale.
+Transport is calculated on a time/cost basis between the vendor and the carrier and is usually deducted from the final proceeds of the sale.

-Goods may also be brought to the Auction Galleries during normal working hours by prior arrangement, should you not need a courier or prefer to bring the items to us yourself.
+Goods may also be brought to the Auction Galleries during normal working hours by prior arrangement, should you not need a carrier or prefer to bring the items to us yourself.

 To ensure that the production of our catalogues runs smoothly, we operate an entry deadline system and, should you wish to enter your item(s) into one of our sales, we will need them in our Canterbury saleroom by a certain date prior to an auction to avoid disappointment.
-You can find the entry deadlines listed under the Sale Dates section of the website.
+You can find the entry deadlines for all sales listed on the website, or alternatively for each sale under the Auction Calendar section.

 Commisson is charged to vendors at the following rates.
 These rates are inclusive of VAT, Insurance and Handling charges: